mehgellan/fashion_conference_app/README.md

   git commit -m "inital commit, rails application boilerplate"
   ```

   Take a moment to look around at your new app's file structure.
-In particular, check out `db/schema.rb`.

 1. **Generate a `Speaker` model.**